jovibor/HexCtrl/README.md

 ```cpp
 void GoToOffset(ULONGLONG ullOffset, int iRelPos = 0)
 ```
 Go to a given offset.
-The second argument `iRelPos` may take in three different values:
+The second argument `iRelPos` may take-in three different values:
-* `-1` — offset will appear at the top line.
+* `-1` - offset will appear at the top line.
-* &nbsp; `0` — offset will appear at the middle.
+* &nbsp; `0` - offset will appear at the middle.
-* &nbsp; `1` — offset will appear at the bottom line.
+* &nbsp; `1` - offset will appear at the bottom line.

 ### [](#)HitTest
 ```cpp